Smartphones: All-in-One Cell Phones

 Electronics consumers in Asia and Europe tend to adopt new technologies faster than their counterparts in the United States.
 This is probably the primary reason why Americans will be the last group to generally abandon PDAs in favor of smartphones.
 In fact, during 2006, North America was the only region where PDAs managed to outsell smartphones — accounting for a significant 45 percent of worldwide PDA shipments during the first half of the year.

 Analysts point to a number of factors in the growing dominance of smartphones.
 These include advances in messaging technology and personal information manager (PIM) applications, but also the ever-important and ever-shifting consumer fashion.
 In addition, the PDA market was certainly not helped by its leader at the time, Palm, splitting into separate hardware and software companies, with the latter being taken over by ACCESS.

-No printed publication can possibly keep up with the ongoing enhancements being offered by the extremely competitive smartphone manufacturers, nor can we point to a particular product as being the best choice for all readers.
+No printed publication can possibly keep up with the ongoing enhancements being offered by the extremely competitive smartphone manufacturers, nor can I point to a particular product as being the best choice for all readers.
 Every prospective buyer of a smartphone is going to have their own unique criteria as to what functionality they are looking for, and in what price range.